Ray Harryhausen Awards 2024 - Best Children's Animation WIN

 The reasons I love it so much, especially for use at workshops, are that, whilst the initial creation of the replacements takes time, especially with these Pegasuses (Pegasi?) – they took me a lot of cutting out, animating them is relatively quick and can produce excellent results.

-I gave Beni use of the Pegasus replacements I had made for an activity at my Myths and Legends workshop as an ode to Ray Harryhausen’s remarkable model and animation in ‘Clash of the Titans’.
+I gave the children the use of my Pegasus replacements that I originally created for an activity at my Myths and Legends workshop, an ode to Ray Harryhausen’s remarkable model and animation in ‘Clash of the Titans’.

 Principles of Animation